|I just ordered a planet and its inhabitants destroyed and I'm still in my comfy slippers.|

 Spamming concentrate fire?
 Why not use Vader or Screed for their improvements to attack dice/damage?

 Spamming squadrons?
-Well, that's not a bad idea, depending!
+Unless you're going for a Sloane fighters fleet, that's not a bad idea, depending!

 So to really get use from Tarkin, you need a fleet where his token creation is consistently useful and rarely wasted but where you are doing something a more focused commander can't.
 There's a few ways to do this and I'd generally recommend trying to get as many of these features into a Tarkin fleet as possible: